lukasrozado/lukasrozado/README.md

 League of Legends Professional Bettor

 * 🌍  I'm based in Brazil
-* 🖥️  See my portfolio at [Part 1 Of My Project - The Next One is System for Bets.](https://twitter.com/ApostaPorDentro/status/1591779603475206147)
+* 🖥️  See my portfolio at
 * 🧠  I'm learning Python
 * ⚡  I'm learning from CS50